tenizz/flowers/README.md

     * Various bug fixes and optimizations
     * See [commit change]() or See [release history]() -->
 * flowers version 0.1.2
-    - Fixed naming for unavailable planting places
+    * Fixed naming for unavailable planting places
-    - Changed game economy
+    * Changed game economy
-    - Added Label which displays the rate of obtaining seeds from flowers
+    * Added Label which displays the rate of obtaining seeds from flowers
 * flowers version 0.1.1
     * Initial Release

-## To DO List
+## TODO List

 - [x] Create Flowers